CMU-program-analysis/fall2024-recitation5/README.md

 ## Building

 1. Open this repository using **GitHub Codespaces with the 4-core VM option**.
-2. Run/test your implementation inside the codespace environment by opening the **gradle icon on the sidebar and clicking Tasks -> verification -> test**.
+2. Run/test your implementation inside the codespace environment by running at the command line: ./gradlew test
 3. You can use VSCode's debugger by setting breakpoints on your code, and selecting the **debug icon under test on the gradle icon**.

 ## File Structure